Home » Program Highlights » Early Childhood Health and Safety

 Early Childhood Health and Safety

-In 2024, AgriLife Extension Family and Community Health faculty and staff supported the child care workforce in Texas and beyond by reaching nearly 90,000 early childhood educators, ECEs, through online and face-to-face trainings focused on the latest research in health and safety, nutrition, and child development.
-ECEs enrolled in over 579,000 online courses, enabling them to complete state-mandated training requirements and increase their knowledge of best practices in the early childhood field.
-AgriLife Extension’s ECE workforce trainings directly support 76,000 jobs with an annual wage base of $2.7 billion.
+In FY 2025, AgriLife Extension Family and Community Health faculty and staff supported the child care workforce in Texas and beyond by reaching more than 90,000 early childhood educators (ECE) through online and face-to-face trainings focused on the latest research in health and safety, nutrition, and child development.
+ECEs enrolled in over 404,000 online courses, enabling them to complete state-mandated training requirements and increase their knowledge of best practices in the early childhood field.

 These classes are just amazing … please keep up the good work of [providing] quality training classes.
 Thank you.”